Chapter 50 BWV 176 Es ist ein trotzig und verzagt Ding

 Perhaps it does not come as a surprise that even the final cantata of the cycle brings with it a number of puzzles and problems; Bach keeps us guessing until the very end!

 Any views about what Bach might have felt at the time of the composition of C 176 must, of course, be speculative.
-It seems that he was not sorry to sever the relationship with von Ziegler; he appears never to have worked with her again and his alterations of her texts indicate some degrees of dissatisfaction.
+It may be that he was not sorry to sever the relationship with von Ziegler; he appears never to have worked with her again and his alterations of her texts indicate some degrees of dissatisfaction.
 His focused creative efforts over the previous two years had been simply gargantuan and it is possible that he was looking forward to spending more time on the composition of repertoire outside of the immediate weekly service requirements.
 He had, by now, fully proved himself in Leipzig, having been responsible for an astonishing range of ecclesiastical composition and performance; and here we should also note the inclusion of the Saint John Passion, Easter Oratorio and Magnificat in his church music repertoire.

 Bearing all this in mind, what impact may these circumstances have had on the composition of C 176?
 For a start, it is one of the shortest in the repertoire, typically lasting not more than ten minutes in performance.
 It has no chorale fantasia, no hybrid chorale/recitatives and both arias are under three minutes long.
 Was Bach impatient to get this final work out of the way and proceed to other projects?
-We shall never know, although, once again we have to note that, even though the scale of this work is much diminished, both the quality and intensity remain extremely high.
+We shall never know although, once again, we have to note that, even though the scale of this work is much diminished, both the quality and intensity remain extremely high.

 The structure is unsurprising, two paired recitatives and arias separating an opening chorus and closing chorale.
 There is no solo role for the tenor.

 We have seen that of the last thirteen cantatas of the cycle, only four begin with a large-scale chorus not based upon the phrases of a chorale; C 6, a delicately wrought tone poem, C 74, a more declamatory piece arranged from an earlier duet and Cs 103 and 176, both of which are energetic, almost belligerent, minor-mode fugues.
 Of the latter two, C 103 is much larger in scale, a monumental piece consisting of two dynamic sections separated by a recitative.
-C 176 is a more concentrated chorale fugue with independent instrumental accompaniment but no introduction or ritornello.
+C 176 is a more concentrated chorale fugue with independent instrumental accompaniment, but no introduction or ritornello.

 It is always dangerous to attempt to deduce great composers' moods or emotional states from their music.
 It is well known that composers in dire stress could produce joyous music and vice versa.
-This is because they were professionals, often composing several hours a day and used to fulfilling commissions at very short notice.
+This is because they were professionals, often composing several hours a day and used to fulfilling commissions with varying requirements at very short notice.
 Even so, it is difficult not to conclude that Bach ended his two years of immense cantata production with less enthusiasm than when he had begun it.
 The small scale of this work is one possible indication.
 Even more illuminative is the character of the first chorus which is terse, laconic and bordering upon the aggressive.
 With no introduction, choir and orchestra leap straight into the fugal exposition.
 It is almost as if Bach is saying, let's get on with it and get it over with!

 But if any antagonism suggested by the music is indicative of Bach's frame of mind at this time, it is certain that neither his attention to detail nor his creative personality were in any way diminished.